TRADER INFORMATION

 If you are invited to trade, then your stall must have only your own goods for sale.
 You are not allowed to sell someone else's goods on your pitch without prior agreement from us (and also them for that matter).

-Do please add me and my husband as friends on Facebook (https://www.facebook.com/jodee.neal.3) and join the Leeds Steampunk Market group - please answer the questions so I know whether you're an interested trader (https://www.facebook.com/groups/leedssteampunkmarket/) and like the official page (https://www.facebook.com/LeedsSteampunkMarket/).
+Do please add me as a friend on Facebook (https://www.facebook.com/jodee.neal.3) and join the Leeds Steampunk Market group - please answer the questions so I know whether you're an interested trader (https://www.facebook.com/groups/leedssteampunkmarket/) and like the official page (https://www.facebook.com/LeedsSteampunkMarket/).

-There is an application form at the top - if you cannot get this to open, use the checklist at the end of this information (you will need to copy and paste in your reply filling in the details required).
+I've done away with the application form.
+Please use the checklist at the end of this information - you just need to copy and paste in your reply filling in the details required.

 Please familiarise yourself with our terms and conditions, as shown on the here through the link: http://www.leedssteampunkmarket.co.uk/terms-of-trading.php